 |Division||Birth Year||LTPD Program*||Duration|

 *LTPD is an acronym for Long Term Player Development, which is Ontario Soccer’s 7-stage mandatory program for delivery of age appropriate skills development and competition at the various stages of development for ages U4 to Adult.
-While the OSA provides a separate LTPD matrix for Recreational and Development programs, the PCSA follows the guidelines for the Development/Competitive stream.
+While Ontario Soccer provides a separate LTPD matrix for Recreational and Development programs, the PCSA follows the guidelines for the Development/Competitive stream.

 Tryouts (U13-U18) and Orientation (U9-U12)

 Selection of players for next year’s representative teams (U13 – U18) begins in September when open tryouts are held at Eastgate Park.
 There is no charge to attend tryouts and new players are always welcome.
-If you are interested in playing with the Club in the summer of 2019 you must attended the tryouts taking place during the third week of September, 2018.
+If you are interested in playing with the Club in the summer of 2020 you must attended the tryouts taking place in September, 2019.

 There are no tryouts or prerequisites for the U6-U8 Development Programs since everyone at this age can benefit from these programs.
 You can register directly on PowerUp.